CloudVE/cloudbridge/docs/topics/launch.rst

 .. code-block:: python

     lc = provider.compute.instances.create_launch_config()
-    lc.add_network_interface(sn.id)
+    lc.add_network_interface(net.id)
     inst = provider.compute.instances.create(
         name='CloudBridge-VPC', image=img,  instance_type=inst_type,
         launch_config=lc, key_pair=kp, security_groups=[sg])

 .. warning::

-    There is still a problem with network abstractions in CloudBridge between AWS and OpenStack providers.
+    CloudBridge version 0.1.0 does not uniformly deal with network abstractions for AWS and OpenStack providers.
 AWS takes a subnet ID for it's launch config while OpenStack takes a network ID.
-For the time being, the user needs to make this distinction in their code and supply the correct value.
-    For example, for OpenStack, above code needs to look like the following:
+As a result, the user needs to make this distinction in their code and supply the correct value.
+For example, for AWS, above code needs to look like the following:
-    ``lc.add_network_interface(net.id)``.
+    ``lc.add_network_interface(sn.id)``.
+This has been corrected in newer code.

 Launch with default networking
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~